• Skip to primary navigation

 • The milk or water to activate the yeast should be lukewarm or about 110 Fahrenheit – 115 Fahrenheit.
 Hotter than that might kill the yeast.
 If the yeast did not turn foamy or bubbly after 10 minutes.
 Discard the mixture and start over again.

-• Stand mixer will ease the kneading process but you can just use hands to knead for about 15 minutes making sure your dough is smooth, elastic and no longer sticky.
-You can also avoid overkneading by hands.
+• A stand mixer will ease the kneading process but you can just use your hands to knead for about 15 minutes making sure your dough is smooth, elastic, and no longer sticky.
+You can also avoid over-kneading by hand.

 frequently asked questions